morganthomas/winning-arguments/winning-arguments.md

 Rules of logic are about as close as we can get to universal rules for debate.
 For all that philosophers disagree about almost everything, there is virtually no disagreement that in any or just about any context where a statement of the form (**A** and **B**) is warranted assertible, the statement **A** is also warranted assertible.
 This is a very simple and self-evident rule, which might not appear to be good for much.
 In itself, it isn't good for much.
 The beauty of logic is that by chaining together long sequences of applications of simple, self-evident rules like this one, one can bring one's listeners along on a journey to a final conclusion that may be very surprising to them, that probably they would not have accepted if they hadn't been presented with such a compelling sequence of logical inferences.
 Logic ends up being one of the great sources of common ground in debates.

+Rules of logical inference can also be called **argument forms**.
+The term "argument form" is somewhat more neutral in that "rule of inference" may carry the connotation "correct rule of inference" to many listeners, whereas the term "argument form" more explicitly encompasses incorrect rules of inference.
+Again, though, both terms literally mean the same thing, as I am using them.